-I’ve decided that this balsamic kale with cranberries is my own personal health elixir.
-On Sunday evening we got home from a weekend away and after too much fun, a late night on Saturday and being stuck in a car with cranky kids (not to mention the food on the road) I needed something good for me.
-Something from our garden.
-Something fresh and full flavored.
-Something clean.
-I went out to our row of kale and took no mercy.
-After I removed the ribs from the kale, I shredded it.
+The first time I made this recipe seven years ago, I’d been in a similar boat.
+I’d been traveling with my family and after too much processed foods, I craved something whole and fresh.
+So I went out to our row of kale in the garden and took no mercy.
+After I removed the ribs from the kale, I chopped it up.
 Then I sauteed it with some onions from the CSA, some apple juice-sweetened organic dried cranberries from the cabinet and a drizzle of really good balsamic.

 Easy healthy kale saute with dried cranberries and balsamic vinegar.
 Gluten free, vegan, clean eating and paleo.